GetAutomaApp/opensource-actions/swiftlint/README.md

 # SwiftLint GitHub Action

-A GitHub Action that runs SwiftLint to enforce Swift style and conventions.
-This action supports both repository-specific configurations and provides sensible defaults.
+A GitHub Action that runs SwiftLint to enforce Swift style and conventions in your Swift projects.

 ## Features